-If you would like us to visit a school (preferably within, say, 10 miles of Malvern), we would be delighted to hear from you: firstname.lastname@example.org.
-Alternatively, students can attend our exhibitions or other events where we exhibit.
+One of our charity’s key objectives is to use our background of inventions and developments from Malvern to promote Science, Technology, Engineering, and Mathematics (STEM) in education.
+If you would like us to visit your school (preferably within 10 miles of Malvern), we would be delighted to hear from you: firstname.lastname@example.org.
+Alternatively, students can attend our exhibitions or other events where we participate.

 We have already been active on the schools / education front and are keen to continue and expand on this.